How much money should you have saved when you retire?

 But what if they thought about their spending differently?
 What if they saw the money that they are spending today as money that they’re borrowing from their future self, rather than money they’re simply “not saving?”
 Would they still make the same spending choices?
 We’re willing to bet that the prioritization may move away from that “treat yourself” mentality to a more financially literate one—and we’ll explain why.

-Benefits of saving for retirement as soon as you enter the workforce
+Benefits of saving in a 401(k) as soon as you enter the workforce

 The importance of saving early in your career comes down to a single elementary mathematics principle: compounding interest.
 Compounding interest plays a huge role in allowing employees to successfully save for retirement, and the earlier you begin to save, the better.
 The idea is that the money you save will earn interest as time goes on, and that interest will eventually accrue to an amount that will earn interest itself—creating somewhat of a snowball effect.